-As humans, we love pears, and it is natural to want to share the things we love with our dogs.
+As humans, we love fruit, including pears.
+It is natural to want to share the things we love with our dogs.
 Sometimes this tendency gets our dogs into trouble.
 Most pet owners know that not all fruits and veggies are safe for dogs, but can dogs eat pears?
 Luckily for our canine companions, the answer is yes.

 How Much Pear Can Dogs Eat?

 Just because pears are safe for dogs to eat does not mean your dog should eat a lot of them on a regular basis.
 In moderation, pears are a healthy snack, full of vitamin C, vitamin A, and fiber.
 However, just like with any food you give your dog, too many pears could lead to an upset stomach.
 So how much is too much?

 Veterinarians recommend limiting your dog’s treat consumption to 10 percent of their daily food intake.
 For small dogs, this means that one slice of pear every now and then is plenty, while a whole pear is probably too much.
 When in doubt, ask your vet.
 Check out this list of fruits and vegetables that dogs can and can’t eat.

 There are a few risks associated with feeding pears to dogs.
 Even safe foods like pears can be a choking hazard.
 Cut pears into bite-sized pieces and monitor your dog carefully as they eat to prevent choking.